phantasie-schmiede/psb-foundation/Readme.md

 }
 ```

-Each `type` has its default configuration and you only need to specify values that differ from it.
+Each `type` has its default configuration, and you only need to specify values that differ from it.

 #### List of available types for @TcaFieldConfig and their default configuration
 As defined in `psb_foundation/Classes/Service/Configuration/Fields.php`: